Skip to content

 Your model assumes a value-realization curve.
 Phive tests whether the organization can carry it.

-Phive pressure-tests whether the organization can actually carry that curve — from the outside, before close.
-An outside-in Phi score, a stakeholder X-ray, and integration risk flags, delivered while the deal can still be repriced.
+Every deal model assumes the organization can execute.
+Phive tests that assumption from the outside, before close.
+The read scores coherence (how well intent, reality, and action stay connected), maps the stakeholder signal, and flags integration risk while the deal can still be repriced.

 Integration risk flagsFive business daysBefore close